DarrelASandbox/mern-support-desk-app/README.md

 ## Notes

+- Refer to frontend folder README.md for notes when creating frontend folder.

 ### Notes taken from Error & Exception Handling comment section:

 > The first worrying thing I see is that you have included cors middleware, why is that?